tytydraco/yessleep/out/My_Ghostly_Intruder_.md

 I sighed and then slowly dropped my pointing finger.
 Only to see the craziest smile of insanity on the teens face I'd ever seen on another human.

 "Hey, there buddy?"
-I said as if I were talking to a stray dog.
+I said as if I were talking to a scared stray dog.

 "I'm not exactly sure what you're doing or how you got into my house.
 I just know I'm gonna have to ask you to leave."